ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 ![A man with his hands at his waist and elbows out, staring disappointedly at a sportsball game's field as his team is utterly destroyed.](/assets/img/2021/09/disappointed-man-meme.jpg)

 Yeah, that was my face too.
 This is just how it is, because we cannot for the life of us handle ABI breaks.
 We knew this to be a bad idea at the point it was proposed, too, because by this time we had fully uncovered how inextensible and untouchable `iostream`s existing locale settings as a whole were, especially `std::moneypunct`.
 But, more importantly, we also knew that our allocator API was incomplete.
-As far back as 2004, Howard Hinnant wrote proposal for both [C (N1085)](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1085.htm) and [C++ N1953()](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2006/n1953.html).
+As far back as 2004, Howard Hinnant wrote proposal for both [C (N1085)](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1085.htm) and [C++ (N1953)](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2006/n1953.html).
 This was followed-on by Ion Gaztañaga [with another C++ proposal (N2045)](https://wg21.link/n2045), then [Jonathan Wakely](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0401r0.html), and a few others in-between these proposals that all indicated that the allocator model we had adopted into the standard library was woefully incomplete for real world work.

 By standardizing virtual functions in `std::polymorphic_allocator` and `std::memory_resource`, we effectively cut off those avenues of improvement from the standard.
 Changing virtual functions is a hard ABI break, and no one has successfully added more virtual functions to existing virtual functions once we understood that there were consequential ABI breaks involved.
-To standardize a known-based interface and thereby lock out all improvements to polymorphic allocators was an avoidable, fundamental, and unfortunately recent (C++17!) mistake that we now have to just live with in perpetuity.
+To standardize a known-bad interface and thereby lock out all improvements to polymorphic allocators was an avoidable, fundamental, and unfortunately recent (C++17!) mistake that we now have to just live with in perpetuity.

 And when I saw in-perpetuity, I mean that in a very visceral and immediate sense.